 Quite often a Spanish real estate agency will be contacted and a visit to Spain arranged to view some options.

-When buying land in Spain, it can still be reasonably easy to find a nice plot not too far from the beach, surrounded by forests and mountains with road access and very close to populated urban centres.
+When buying property in Spain, it can still be reasonably easy to find a nice plot not too far from the beach - or perhaps a rural property in Spain surrounded by forests and mountains with road access and very close to populated urban centres.
 So far so good, but be careful, because it is at precisely this point that problems can and often do arise.
 Our experience in helping many clients resolve such problems in the past provide us with many examples of what can go wrong from this point on.

 The first problem that can arise is when the purchaser is asked by the Estate Agent to sign a purchase agreement to buy the plot - with the Agent acting as an intermediary - and a requirement to transfer a provision of funds of 3,000 euros (the real estate agent always pressures the clients to sign quickly with the excuse that otherwise they might miss out on the property since anyone could come anytime and acquire it).
 What is the problem here?